-Officers shall be elected at the April meeting of the Association.
+Officers shall be elected at the Spring meeting of the Association.
 The Executive Committee will present an endorsed slate of candidates for the offices of Vice President and Secretary-Treasurer.
 Other nominations may be offered from the floor.
 In order to be nominated, a person must have given an explicit indication of willingness to serve if elected.
-Those elected at the April meeting will assume their offices on July 1 of that year.
+Those elected at the Spring meeting will assume their offices on July 1 of that year.

 Meetings of the Association shall be scheduled as desirable throughout the year.
-Each year in April there will be an Annual Meeting at which the necessary business of the Association will be conducted.
+Each year in Spring there will be an Annual Meeting at which the necessary business of the Association will be conducted.
 The exact time and place of the Annual Meeting will be announced by the Executive Committee thirty to sixty days prior to the meeting.
-Among the agenda items for the April meeting will be: (1) the election of officers for the coming year and (2) formal annual reports from the incumbent President, Vice President and Secretary-Treasurer.
+Among the agenda items for the Spring meeting will be: (1) the election of officers for the coming year and (2) formal annual reports from the incumbent President, Vice President and Secretary-Treasurer.